zhengruifeng/SparkGBM/README.md

 2, Purely writen in Scala/Spark, no other dependancy

-3, Relative faster training speed compared with ml.GBT
+3, Faster training speed compared with `ml.GBT`

 ## Features